UEA releases statement after grad fatally stabbed in student accommodation is named

 via Google Maps

-Emergency services were called to Somerleyton House on Somerleyton Street at about 5:22am on Saturday.
+Emergency services were called to the shared student and young professional accommodation, Somerleyton House on Somerleyton Street, at about 5:22am on Saturday.

-A man in his 30s was pronounced dead at the scene due to a stab wound to the chest, a post-mortem concluded.
-Court documents confirmed him as Ucheena Okirie, a Nigerian post-graduate student at the University of East Anglia’s School of International Development.
+Ucheena Okirie was pronounced dead at the scene due to a stab wound to the chest, a post-mortem concluded.
+Court documents confirmed him to be the Nigerian UEA graduate in his 30s, who was also a Red Cross volunteer.

 A resident called Ben told Norwich Evening News: “There were shouts and all that sort of thing, and then the fire alarm went off.